-The Trust has established principal corporate objectives to give a structured, consistent and concentrated focus to its efforts:
+The Trust’s principal corporate objectives give a structured, consistent and concentrated focus to its efforts.

 Vision and Values

-The Trust’s vision is ‘to deliver excellent, integrated services in partnership with our community.’
-In the delivery, planning and reforming of its services, all staff are guided by the Health and Social Care Values for All – Working Together, Excellence, Openness and Honesty, and Compassion.
+The Trust’s vision is ‘to provide compassionate care with our community in our community’.
+In delivery, planning and reforming services, all staff are guided by the Health and Social Care Values for All – Working Together, Excellence, Openness and Honesty, and Compassion.

 The Northern Health and Social Care Trust Headquarters is located at Bretten Hall, Antrim Area Hospital BT41 2RL.